The Herd (British band): Biography

 The Herd were founded in 1965 in south London, and recorded three unsuccessful singles with Parlophone.
-In 1966 three members in succession (Terry Clark, Louis Cennamo and Mick Underwood) quit the group and the group got the line-up that made it famous.
-The singer, Peter Frampton, was 16 when he joined the group in 1966 and had just left school.
+The original line-up was Terry Clark (vocals and guitar), Gary Taylor (guitar), Louis Cennamo (bass), and Tony Chapman (drums).
+In 1966, all but Taylor quit the group.
+With new members Peter Frampton (vocals and guitar), Andy Bown (keyboards), and Andrew Steele (drums), the group got the line-up that made it famous.
+Singer and guitarist Peter Frampton was 16 when he joined the group in 1966 and had just left school.
 The other members were a few years older.
-Parlophone did not want to go on with them, but Fontana was willing to give them a try.
+Parlophone did not want to go on with them, but Fontana were willing to give them a try.
 They also sent their manager Billy Gaff away and brought in the songwriters/producers Ken Howard and Alan Blaikley instead.
 This pair had been largely responsible for a string of hits by Dave Dee, Dozy, Beaky, Mick & Tich.

 Howard and Blaikley orchestrated for them a unique blend of pop and flower power.
-After a UK Singles Chart near-miss with "I Can Fly" (April 1967), the haunting "From the Underworld", (August 1967) based on the legend of Orpheus and Eurydice, reached Number 6 later that year with help from copious plays on pirate radio.
+After a UK singles chart near-miss with "I Can Fly" (April 1967), the haunting "From the Underworld", (August 1967) based on the legend of Orpheus and Eurydice, reached number six later that year with help from copious plays on pirate radio.
 It was a hit in other countries too.
-In the Netherlands the song reached Number 3.
-"From the Underworld" was followed by "Paradise Lost", (November 1967) which made it up to Number 15.
+In the Netherlands the song reached number three.
+"From the Underworld" was followed by "Paradise Lost", (November 1967) which made it up to number 15.
 In October 1967 they supported the Jimi Hendrix Experience at The Saville Theatre, London.
 Their greatest success came with "I Don't Want Our Loving to Die", (March 1968) a number five UK hit single.